The cost of coordination can exceed the benefit of collaboration in performing complex tasks: Introduction

-The experiment was divided into a training and a testing stage ($T_1$ and $T_2$).
-For $T_1$, participants were randomly assigned to two different training conditions, `General' and `Targeted', and asked to individually classify a sequence of approximately 50 images, where the content of the images was varied between conditions. $T_1$ was designed to provide selective training to participants in the Targeted treatment condition.
-The set of images seen by these participants (Targeted set) thus consisted of pictures sharing specific features, sampled from a predetermined subset of all the images available to classify on Wildcam Gorongosa.
+For the $T_1$ period, participants were randomly assigned to two different training conditions, `General' and `Targeted', and asked to individually classify a sequence of approximately 50 images, where the content of the images was varied between conditions.
+As $T_1$ was designed to provide selective training to participants in the Targeted treatment condition, the set of images seen by these participants (Targeted set) consisted of pictures sharing specific features, sampled from a predetermined subset of all the images available to classify on Wildcam Gorongosa.
 Specifically, the Targeted set was restricted to pictures containing antelope species: bushbuck, duiker, impala, kudu, nyala, oribi, reedbuck, and waterbuck.
 These animals were chosen as they look visually similar, share a number of morphological features, and exhibit similar behaviors, thus making them relatively harder to distinguish \citep{Norouzzadeh2018}.
-For the General condition, pictures shared less specific features and were instead sampled from a much broader predetermined subset containing a more diverse set of animals other than the ones mentioned above which are easier to distinguish, including baboons, warthogs, and lions, among many others (see Supplementary Material, Sec.~S2.3.1 for details).
+For the General condition, pictures shared less specific features and were instead sampled from a much broader predetermined subset containing a more diverse set of animals other than the ones mentioned above which are easier to distinguish, including baboons, warthogs, and lions, among many others (see Supplementary Text ~S2.3.1 for details).
 The analysis presented below confirms the effectiveness of this treatment in producing significant differences between different groups.